rupss/Viterbi/README.md

 - T -- the trace (second line) has T labels
 - L -- labels can take on values from {0, ... , L}

-Second line: int[] trace
-T space separated 0's and 1's.
+Second line: int[] trace -- T space separated 0's and 1's.
 E.g if T = 5, the second line could be: 0 1 1 0 0

-Each subsequent line:
+Each subsequent line encodes an edge.
+Format: edge.from edge.to edge.label edge.weight